We Can Row Buffalo - Frequently Asked Questions (FAQ's)

 Here's what you can expect:

 1. First, you need to contact us and we will arrange for you to have a "buddy" to help you with the process.
-Buddies are established members of WeCanRow-Buffalo.
+Buddies are established members of WeCanRow-Buffalo, NY.

 3. You do not need prior rowing experience to participate.
 The program is geared to be a recreational learn to row program.

-2. What will workouts session be like in the winter months?
+2. What will workout sessions be like in the winter months?

-3. Can I just do the Spring Session?
+3. Can I start with the Summer Session?

 4. How much does it cost?